agentcommunity/docs/content/docs/aid/quickstart/quickstart_a2a.md

 connectToA2aAgent('a2a.agentcommunity.org'); // Fictional example domain
 ```

-**Conclusion:** AID provides a clean separation of concerns.
-It uses DNS for network-level discovery of the `AgentCard`'s location, allowing the A2A protocol itself to handle the rich capability negotiation that follows.
+**Why AID here?** DNS gives you a stable, network-level pointer to the `AgentCard`.
+A2A handles the rest.

 ---